Learning how to crop a video in Premiere Pro is very easy and anyone who’s starting out as a video editor should know how to do it.

 First and foremost import the video in Premiere Pro.

-To do that go to File, Import and just pick the video file you want to crop.
+To do that go to File > Import and just pick the video file you want to crop, or hit CTRL+I on your keyboard.

 There you should see the controls or settings, whatever you want to call them for the Crop effect.